Ben Cavarra: VFL

 Cavarra was not selected in the 2013 AFL draft, despite his accolades; clubs were chiefly concerned about his short stature (he stood at just 173 cm), but also his lack of speed and kicking accuracy.
 He considered joining a VFL team, and decided on the Frankston Dolphins, as the club was not affiliated with an AFL team, meaning he would have a greater chance of playing in their senior side.
 Cavarra had largely played as a midfielder prior to joining Frankston, but expressed a desire to take on a forward line role.

 Over three years at the club, he played 51 games and kicked 44 goals, and won Frankston's best and fairest in 2014 and 2015 (finishing runner-up in 2016), earning interest from West Australian Football League clubs.
 Despite Cavarra's strong performances, he continued to be overlooked in AFL drafts.
 Frankston, in financial difficulties, decided not to compete in the 2017 VFL season.
 Cavarra joined another VFL team, Williamstown, where he switched to a small forward position.
-He kicked 66 goals in 40 matches over two seasons; in both, he led the club's goalkicking and was named in the VFL's team of the year.
+He kicked 66 goals in 40 matches over two seasons; in both, he led the club's goalscoring and was named in the VFL's team of the year.